State and Federal Agencies

 Fishing days

-Since 1987, Colorado Parks and Wildlife has used its innovative “Fishing is Fun” program to connect local communities with excise tax money for angling improvement projects.
+Since 1987, Colorado Parks and Wildlife has used its innovative “Fishing is Fun” program to connect local communities with federal excise tax money for angling improvement projects.
 So far, almost 400 of these projects have improved fish habitat, increased public access, built new fishing infrastructure like piers and boat ramps, and developed angling opportunities for youth and seniors.
 In 2020 alone, the agency awarded $400,000 in Sport Fish Restoration funding for angling improvements across the state.

 Wild Turkey